- Martindale-Hubbell AV ("Preeminent") rated by his peers for Legal Abilities and Ethics

 - U.S. District Court, Central District of California, 2015

-Kyle maintains a national litigation practice in which he represents plaintiffs and defendants in complex commercial litigation and has significant experience in shareholder and investor disputes, breaches of major and complex contracts, securities litigation, trading disputes, interactive and mobile litigation and disputes concerning high-profile intellectual property, art and media properties.
+Kyle maintains a national and international litigation practice in which he represents plaintiffs and defendants in complex commercial litigation and has significant experience in shareholder and investor disputes, breaches of major and complex contracts, securities litigation, trading disputes, interactive and mobile litigation and disputes concerning high-profile intellectual property, art and media properties.
 The latter includes many well known entertainment properties and brands, including Ghost Rider, Iron Man, Spider-Man, the Incredible Hulk, Dungeons & Dragons, Yu-Gi-Oh! and Captain Morgan's Spiced Rum.
 He is the co-author of the New York Commercial Litigation Guide a major treatise on commercial disputes in New York published by LexisNexis.

 Significant first chair litigation experience